• Skip to primary navigation

 Web development seems mysterious, confusing, and complicated to many.
 But, once you crack the code, it becomes clear that learning to code isn’t as hard as it looks.
 This guide will explain what a web developer does and what it takes to become one.

-Now is a Great Time to Become a Web Developer
+Now Is a Great Time To Become a Web Developer

 It’s important to carefully weigh any new career’s pros and cons before you decide.